-1. Complaints were filed on 1 October 2012 by six individuals who were, at the relevant time, elected members of the Staff Council.
-They challenge the appointment of Ms M. to the post of Deputy Director, Communications Division.
+- Complaints were filed on 1 October 2012 by five individuals who were, at the relevant time, elected members of the Staff Council.
+They challenge the appointment of Ms R. to the post of Head of the Executive Education Program.
+It is possible for individual staff members, in certain circumstances, to challenge the direct appointment of a staff member to a position within the organisation (see Judgments 2754 and 2755).
+Whether the circumstances of each of the five complainants would have given each of them the requisite locus standi to challenge the appointment of the staff member in issue in these proceedings is not clear.
+However, as the complaints are unfounded on the merits the Tribunal will not deal with the question of receivability which might otherwise have arisen.
 As the complaints rest on the same material facts and raise the same issues of fact and law, they may be dealt with in one judgment, and are joined.
-The issues in these complaints are raised in other complaints for which judgments will be given at the time this judgment is delivered.
+The issues in these complaints are raised in other complaints for which judgment will also be delivered this day.
 Many of the facts are broadly similar.
-Those other judgments are Judgments 3499 and 3500.
-Accordingly some of the reasoning in this judgment will repeat what is said in those other judgments.
+That other judgment is Judgment 3499.
+Accordingly some of the reasoning in this judgment will repeat what is said in Judgment 3499. - 2.
+On 23 March 2011 Ms R. was advised that she was being transferred to the position of Head of the Executive Education Program.

-It is possible for individual staff members, in certain circumstances, to challenge the direct appointment of a staff member within the organisation (see Judgments 2754 and 2755).
-Whether the circumstances of each of the six complainants would have given each of them the requisite locus standi to challenge the appointment of the staff member in issue in these proceedings is not clear.
-However, as the complaints - other than that of Mr U.-H. which is irreceivable - are unfounded on the merits, the Tribunal will not deal with the question of receivability which might otherwise have arisen.

-Mr U.-H. did not pursue an internal appeal following the rejection of his request for review.
-His complaint is irreceivable for failure to exhaust internal remedies.

-2. On 15 March 2011, Ms M. was advised that she was being transferred to a position of Deputy Director, Communications Division.
 This occurred without competition for the post.
-On 5 July 2011 the complainants and others (though the difference is, for present purposes, immaterial) wrote to the Director General seeking the review of the decision appointing Ms M. to the position of Deputy Director, Communications Division.
-A reply to this request was sent to the individuals who made it, on 30 August 2011.
-The letter was signed by the Director of the Human Resources Management Department and was expressed to be written on behalf of the Director General.
+On 20 July 2011 the complainants and others (though the difference is, for present purposes, immaterial) wrote to the Director General seeking the review of the decision appointing Ms R. to that position.
+A reply to this request was sent to the individuals who made it, on 14 September 2011.
+The letter was signed by the Director of the Human Resources Management

+Department and written on behalf of the Director General.
 The letter detailed why the appointment was not irregular.

-An internal appeal to the Appeal Board was lodged by five of the six complainants on 28 November 2011.
-Mr Ul-Haq was not listed as an appellant.
+An internal appeal to the Appeal Board was lodged on 12 December 2011.
 The Appeal Board issued its conclusions on 31 May 2012.
-It recommended that the Director General review the question whether it was more appropriate, having regard to the particular interests of the Organization and all staff members potentially interested in occupying the position of Deputy Director, Communications Division, to transfer Ms M. to that position or to arrange for a competition to fill that position.
+It recommended that the Director General review the question whether it was more appropriate, having regard to the particular interests of the Organization and all staff members potentially interested in occupying the position of Head of the Executive Education Program, to transfer Ms R. to that position or to arrange for a competition to fill that position.
 Most of the further recommendations flowed from which path the Director General decided to take as a result of that review.
-That recommendation was accepted by the Director General who, after reconsidering the matter, concluded that the transfer of Ms M. was an appropriate means of filling the post.
-One recommendation of the Appeal Board was expressly rejected, namely the recommendation that the appellants be awarded legal costs corresponding to the fee paid for eight hours of service of the lawyer.
-These conclusions were communicated to the complainants on 4 July 2012 in a letter written on behalf of the Director General, which is the impugned decision.
+That recommendation was accepted by the Director General who, after reconsidering the matter, concluded that the transfer of Ms R. was an appropriate means of filling the post.
+One recommendation of the Appeal Board was expressly rejected, namely the recommendation that the complainants be awarded legal costs corresponding to the fee paid for eight hours of service of their lawyer.
+These conclusions were communicated to the complainants in a letter of 4 July 2012, which is the impugned decision.